hanami/guides/content/v2.0/application/settings.md

 Types::Params::Time
 ```

+These types are provided by [dry-types](https://dry-rb.org/gems/dry-types), and the `Types` module is generated for you automatically when you subclass `Hanami::Settings`.

 ## Required and optional settings

-Whether or not each setting is required for your application to start is determined by its constructor.
+Whether or not each setting is required for your application to boot is determined by its constructor.

-If a setting uses a constructor like `Types::String` or `Types::Params::Bool`, then Hanami will raise an exception if the setting is missing, rather than let your application start in a potentially invalid state.
+If a setting uses a constructor like `Types::String` or `Types::Params::Bool`, then Hanami will raise an exception if the setting is missing, rather than let your application boot in a potentially invalid state.

-The below settings configuration will result in a `Hanami::Settings::InvalidSettingsError` when `DATABASE_URL` and `ANALYTICS_ENABLED` environment variables are not set:
+The below settings will result in a `Hanami::Settings::InvalidSettingsError` when `DATABASE_URL` and `ANALYTICS_ENABLED` environment variables are not set:

 ```ruby
 # config/settings.rb